-- Make some brief notes at the time on any paper which comes to hand and write them up as soon as possible - Do not destroy your original notes - Record the date, time, place, any non-verbal behaviour and the words used by the child.
-Always ensure that as far as possible you have recorded the actual words used by the child. - Record statements and observable things rather than your interpretations or assumptions
+- Make some brief notes at the time on any paper which comes to hand and write them up as soon as possible - Do not destroy your original notes - Record the date, time, place, and non-verbal behaviour and the words used by the child.
+Always ensure that, as far as possible, you have recorded the words the child used. - Record statements and observable things rather than your interpretations or assumptions